Skip to content

 To define your desired type specification (also known as a schema), you use the type_() functions.
 (You might already be familiar with these if you’ve done any function calling, as discussed in vignette("function-calling")).
 The type functions can be divided into three main groups:

 Using these type specifications ensures that the LLM will return JSON.
-But ellmer goes one step further to convert the results to their most natural R representation.
-This currently converts arrays of boolean, integers, numbers, and strings into logical, integer, numeric, and character vectors, and arrays of objects into data frames.
-You can opt-out of this and get plain lists instead by setting convert = FALSE in $extract_data().
+But ellmer goes one step further to convert the results to the closest R analog.
+Currently, this converts arrays of boolean, integers, numbers, and strings into logical, integer, numeric, and character vectors.
+Arrays of objects are converted into data frames.
+You can opt-out of this and get plain lists by setting convert = FALSE in $extract_data().

-As well as the definition of the types, you need to provide the LLM with some information about what you actually want.
+In addition to defining types, you need to provide the LLM with some information about what you actually want.
 This is the purpose of the first argument, description, which is a string that describes the data that you want.
-This is a good place to ask nicely for other attributes you’ll like the value to possess (e.g. minimum or maximum values, date formats, …).
-You aren’t guaranteed that these requests will be honoured, but the LLM will usually make a best effort to do so.
+This is a good place to ask nicely for other attributes you’ll like the value to have (e.g. minimum or maximum values, date formats, …).
+There’s no guarantee that these requests will be honoured, but the LLM will usually make a best effort to do so.

 type_type_person <- type_object(